Josef-Friedrich/LuaTeX_Lua-API/README.md

 easier to navigate through the documentation.
 The name is inspired by the global Lua table `_G`.
 Many parts of the documentation, such as the definition of the various `Node` classes, are not shown in the outline.
-If the APIK documentation is published, the `_N` table can be commented out.
+If the API documentation is published, the `_N` table can be commented out.

 ### Documentation of function overloading